madeagency/node-server-calc/README.md

 ## Test
 `npm test`

+Note: see requirements

 ## Requirementss
 - Written in `Babel`
 - Uses `express` and `body-parser`
 - `npm start` uses `nodemon`
+- `npm test` uses `babel-core` which needs to be installed with globally